 We held our eleventh in-person IFBF conference at the end of June 2022.
+The programme was broad, with sponsors, exhibitors and an engaging poster session.
 We received some lovely feedback from delegates; we thank everyone that took part and helped make the event such a great success.

 We held the conference jointly with Flow Batteries Europe and together we debated the Batteries Passport, Innovation funding in Horizon Europe, and the European Innovation Fund.
 Being in Brussels gave us the opportunity to be closer to the European Commission, useful for our session on the security of energy supply in Europe, led by Karlis Goldstein, Policy Assistant to the Energy Commissioner.
 Overall, our speakers covered a wide range of topics from funding and venture capital investment, life cycle analysis, performance and comparison of different flow battery types, to manufacturing processes and the role of standards.
 We heard about flow battery projects in Japan, South Korea, South Africa, Europe, Australia and the USA.

 Feedback suggests that delegates found the opportunities for networking the most beneficial aspect of the conference and it was pleasing to see everyone networking, visiting the exhibition stands and taking part in the poster session.

 The posters this year were all of a very high standard and we were pleased to present the following awards:

 - Joseph Mengou, Epoupa of Eni SpA – Best one minute introduction

 - Kirk Smith, University of Oxford – Best one minute introduction

 - Sara Noreiga Oreiro, Aarhus University – Best discussion of a poster paper